TuragaLab/DECODE/docs/source/tutorial.rst

    parameters of the experiment and to save them into a parameter file.
 Consult the information of the plugin (accessible via the Info button) for further information.

+.. _Training and Fit:

 Training and Fit
 ^^^^^^^^^^^^^^^^

-Please load the notebooks and start up JupyterLab by executing the following in the Terminal/Anaconda Prompt:
+If you are working locally, please load the notebooks and start up JupyterLab by executing the following in the Terminal/Anaconda Prompt.
+If you want to test DECODE without installation, you can run the Google Colab Notebooks linked below.

 .. code:: bash